shreeshailaya/C-DAC-Notes/Python/Readme.md

 # Core Python
-## Day-1 Introduction(intro, asking knowladge of other prg, CBSC imposing)
+## Day-1 Introduction
 - Python was founded by  Guido van Rossum in 1989 at National Research institute Netherland
 - and it release to public in 20 February 1991
 - python is general purpose highlevel programming language
 - Dynamically typed language
-- on BBC (British Broadcasting Company) 1969-1974 - TV show called Monty Python Flying Circus
+- Name is came from TV serial on BBC (British Broadcasting Company) 1969-1974 - TV show called Monty Python Flying Circus
 - TWO DIFFERENT VERSION HAS DIFFERENT STORY

 ### Features